 - The gender of your target audience (e.g., female for Erotic Romance)

 - Language (e.g, if your book is only available in English, choose English)

 You can enter anything in the interests section, and this is the most important part!
-The more specific you can get, the better, because broad terms will make your ad reach a wider audience that may not be interested in reading at all, let alone this book.
+The more specific you can get, the better.
+Broad terms will make your ad reach a wider audience that may not be interested in reading at all, let alone this book.
+Target people who:

-- People interested in authors who write similar books
+- Are interested in authors who write similar books

-- People who follow Twitter accounts of fictional characters from similar books
+- Follow Twitter accounts of fictional characters from similar books

-- People who’ve indicated they are interested in the book’s genre
+- Indicated they are interested in the book’s genre

-Social endorsement is a powerful marketing tool, and sites like Facebook and Twitter let you specifically target people who are friends with your existing fans, or fans of similar authors.
-If their friends have similar tastes, these are people you’d want to reach, and the ads will specify the social connection.
+Social endorsement is a powerful marketing tool.
+Sites like Facebook and Twitter let you specifically target people who are friends with your existing fans, or fans of similar authors.
+If their friends have similar tastes, these are people you’d want to reach.
+And the ads will specify the social connection!